-Over the past decades, the field of finance has developed a successful paradigm based on the notions that investors and managers are rational and that the market is efficient.
-In recent years, however, anecdotal evidence as well as theoretical and empirical research has shown this paradigm to be insufficient to describe various features of actual financial markets.
+For a very long time, the field of finance has been dominated by a successful paradigm based on the notions that investors and managers are rational and that the market is efficient.
+In recent decades, however, anecdotal evidence as well as theoretical and empirical research has shown this paradigm to be insufficient to describe various features of actual financial markets.
 In this course, we explain financial market phenomena by incorporating institutional, social, cognitive, and emotional biases to the traditional paradigm.
-This broader perspective is called behavioral finance.
+This broader perspective is called behavioural finance.

-- How does behavioral finance differ from non-behavioral finance?
+- How does behavioural finance differ from non-behavioural finance?

-- How does behavioral finance help us to understand investor behavior?
+- How does behavioural finance help us to understand investor behaviour?

-- What are the implications of investor behavior for asset prices?
+- What are the implications of investor behaviour for asset prices?

-- Hoe does investor behavior influence corporate decision-making?
+- How does investor behaviour influence corporate decision-making?